 I have worked in social services in the Portland area for several years.
 My work experiences have been diverse and I have been privileged to work with at-risk adolescents in residential care, with health professionals in residential care for drug and alcohol issues, with individuals transitioning from homelessness, at a practice serving refugees and survivors of torture, and in detox and outpatient settings serving individuals with substance abuse and mental health concerns.
 Prior to becoming a therapist I worked for several years as a first responder in the San Francisco Bay Area responding to medical, traumatic, and psychiatric emergencies.

 I have a Bachelor’s Degree in Human Development and a Master’s Degree in Art Therapy Counseling.
-I seek out training opportunities frequently, and am currently enrolled in the UC San Diego School of Medicine’s Mindfulness Professional Training Institute where I receive ongoing mentorship.
-I have received Certified Clinical Trauma Professional (CCTP) status with the International Association of Trauma Professionals and am a Certified Alcohol and Addictions Counselor (CADC I) with the Addiction Counselor Certification Board of Oregon (ACCBO).
-I’m a Licensed Professional Counselor (LPC) through the Oregon Board of Licensed Professional Counselors and Therapists.
+I seek out training opportunities frequently, and have completed training through UC San Diego School of Medicine’s Mindfulness Professional Training Institute and the Greater Good Science Center through UC Berkeley.
+I am trained in Eye Movement Desensitization Reprocessing (EMDR) and continue with ongoing professional consultation.
+I am a Certified Alcohol and Drug Counselor (CADC I) with the Mental Health and Addiction Certification Board of Oregon (MHACBO) and a Licensed Professional Counselor (LPC) through the Oregon Board of Licensed Professional Counselors and Therapists.